-Contribution revenue increased by 1.68% from the prior year.
-Contribution revenue is determined by two significant factors: the contribution rate and the covered payroll of active benefit-eligible employees.
-The contribution rate is set in advance, however unexpected changes in covered payroll can cause contribution revenue to come in above or below expectation.
+Excluding the \$500 million additional contribution by the state of Missouri, contribution revenue increased by 20.3% from the prior year.
+This increase in contribution revenue is primarily due to two factors: the contribution rate increased, and the covered payroll of active benefit-eligible employees increased.
+The contribution rate is set in advance; however, unexpected changes in covered payroll can cause contribution revenue to come in above or below expectation.